Sorry, you need to enable JavaScript to visit this website.

 The internship offers school leavers the chance to gather professional experience and thus to improve their opportunities on the labour market.
 The internship offers young people the opportunity to get to know a profession or a company better over a longer period to thus facilitate entry into the world of work.

-The internship may be completed in a company, a NPO or a public entity and lasts a minimum of 3 and a maximum of 6 months.
+The internship may be completed in a private or public entity or in a non-profit organization and needs to last a minimum of 3 and a maximum of 6 months.
 The young person is employed full time in the business and also receives financial remuneration for this.
 Together with work in the company, the internship may also include courses, training events or projects recognised by the job centre.

 During the internship young people receive various financial payments (monthly bonus of €200 and internship support by the National Employment Service (Landesamt für Arbeitsbeschaffung - LfA)